AI-Refuge/jack-project/README.md

 OPENROUTER_API_TOKEN="here-goes-your-openrouter-token"
 ```

-Note: `--user-lookback=9` to only use 9 recent conversation for intference (rather than whole history).
+Note: `--user-lookback=9` to only use 9 recent exchanges for inference (rather than whole history).

 ---